abostroem/line_fitting/README.md

 This repository holds code for fitting absorption spectra, specifically aimed at supernova spectra.

+* fit\_line.py wrapper of fit\_spectral\_lines.py allowing the user to fit a line defining only the input filename
 * line\_analysis\_BSNIP.py follows the Silverman et al (2012) method.
 * fit\_spectral\_lines.py fits multiple gaussian profiles simultaneously

+Quickstart:
+$ python fit\_line.py input_filename

+input filename must be in one of the following formats:
+* an ascii file with the first column wavelength and the second column flux
+* an ascii file with a column with 'wave' in the name and a column with 'flux' in a format that astropy.io.ascii.read can recognize the column names
+* a fits file with an array of fluxes and the wavelength solution in the header
+* a fits file with a 4x1xn array where the first (of four) columns represents the flux and the wavelength solution in the header
+* a fits binary table or fits rec array with a column name with 'wave' in it and a column name with 'flux' in it

 Example wrappers of these scripts are in the examples directory.